 Returning to University can also feel a bit worrying.
 Maybe you struggled with your assignments last year, or perhaps you studied too hard and missed out on the many exciting social events provided on campus or throughout the town.
 Take some time to think back to the previous year and figure out where you possibly struggled, and think about how you can make that easier for the upcoming term.

 Suppose you are looking in advance for your housing needs.
 Whether you are starting University for the first time or returning for a consecutive year, early preparation can help alleviate the stress and make the first term the best one yet.
-We can offer student accommodation in Durham and Lancaster.
+We can offer student accommodation in Lancaster.
 If you are studying a bit further afield, we even provide student accommodation in Reading, so contact us today to see if we can tick one job off the list for starting in September.